Skip to main content

 info

-GitHub authentication can be used in combination with LDAP or native authentication.
+GitHub authentication can be used in combination with native authentication.

 • authorization-url